2026-27 FAFSA Student Aid Index (SAI) Calculator

 Pre-tax contributions to traditional IRAYes, reported on Schedule 1, line 20Yes, reported on Schedule 1, line 20

-Child supportSelf-reported as a Parent Asset for more favorable treatmentYes, self-reported
+Child supportSelf-reported as a Parent Asset, for more favorable treatmentYes, self-reported

 Disability paymentsNoYes, self-reported

-Pre-tax contributions to employer retirement accounts (401k, 403b)NoYes, from employer W-2, box 12
+Pre-tax contributions to employer retirement accounts (401k, 403b, etc…)NoYes, from W-2, box 12

 Untaxed alimonyNoYes, self-reported